Super Micro Computer, Inc. Notice of May 26, 2026 Application Deadline for Class Action Lawsuits - Contact Lewis Kahn, Esq. at Kahn Swick & Foti, LLC, Before Application Deadline

-NEW YORK CITY and NEW ORLEANS, May 12, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Super Micro Computer, Inc. (“Super Micro” or the “Company”) (NasdaqGS: SMCI) of class action securities lawsuits.
+NEW YORK and NEW ORLEANS, May 19, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., notifies investors in Super Micro Computer, Inc. (“Super Micro” or the “Company”) (NasdaqGS: SMCI) of class action securities lawsuits.

 CLASS DEFINITION: The lawsuits seeks to recover losses on behalf of investors of Super Micro who were adversely affected by alleged securities fraud between February 2, 2024 and March 19, 2026.
 Follow the link below to get more information and be contacted by a member of our team: